-Problem 9 (Haplotype Diversity Minimization).
+Problem 10 (Haplotype Diversity Minimization).
 Devise an algorithm for the haplotype phasing under the objective of minimizing haplotype diversity.

+We note that the integer programming formulation 2 above naturally solves the diversity objective under a suitable cost function.
 Graph theoretically, this problem can be posed as constructing a graph with a node for every haplotype in the observed population (two nodes for each observed genotype), an edge between every pair of haplotypes that are not equal and then minimizing the number of edges in the graph.